Skip to main content

 Client Scripts Updated

-To use SignalR in JavaScript you should be have the official client-side library from Microsoft.
+To use SignalR in JavaScript you should be using the official client-side library from Microsoft.
 This is usually a single file called signalr.js or signalr.min.js (the minified version).
 You can find basic HTML/JS example use here to check you are using it correctly.

-HTTPS client with HTTP server - ‘Mixed Content’
+HTTPS client with HTTP server - ‘Mixed Content’ Error

 If you do this, your web brower should tell you something about the site not being secure.
 And it will likely block all of these requests, like those trying to establish a SignalR connection.